awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 ## Updating and Moving Account Factory Accounts with AWS Service Catalog<a name="updating-account-factory-accounts"></a>

 The following procedure guides you through how to update your Account Factory account or move it to a new OU, through AWS Service Catalog, by updating the provisioned product\.
-You can update accounts with the **Enroll account** function in AWS Control Tower\.
-We recommend using the **Enroll account** capability whenever possible\.

 **To update an Account Factory account or change its OU**

-1. Sign in to the AWS Management Console and open the AWS Single Sign\-On console at [https://console\.aws\.amazon\.com/singlesignon/](https://console.aws.amazon.com/singlesignon/)\.
+1. Sign in to the AWS Management Console and open the AWS Service Catalog console at **https://console\.aws\.amazon\.com/servicecatalog/**

-   Alternatively, you can sign in to your AWS Control Tower management account\.
 **Note**
 You must be signed in as a user with the permissions to provision new products in AWS Service Catalog; for example, an AWS SSO user in either the **AWSAccountFactory** or **AWSServiceCatalogAdmins** groups\.

-1. On the Account Factory page in AWS Control Tower, choose **Enroll account** to open the AWS Service Catalog console and the Account Factory product\.

 1. From the navigation pane, choose **Provisioned products list**\.